 You must complete re-registration once a year to keep your registered status for the coming fall.

 Student organization re-registration will be open in early spring each semester (generally around April 1- May 15).
-If your student organization plans to be active for the following academic year, you must re-register via OrgSync.
-Stay tuned to SAO’s social media, OrgSync news articles, and announcements in the office for details on the re-registration process for 2015-16.
+If your student organization plans to be active for the following academic year, you must re-register via Engage.
+Stay tuned to SAO’s social media, Engage news articles, and announcements in the office for details on the re-registration process.

 Loss of Recognition

 - It’s rare for us to revoke recognition, but if you misrepresent BU or your own group and its intentions, or fail to comply with University policies, you may lose your group’s official status.

 - All members of your organization are responsible for knowing and following BU policies, as well as federal, state, and local laws.
 If you’re not sure how to interpret a policy or law, it’s on you to ask us—and we’ll be glad to lay it out.

 - If you don’t comply with University policies or federal, Commonwealth, and local laws, your organization could face criminal or civil charges and University penalties.